Backendless/ios-SDK/README.md

 ---

 # Version 4.0.1
-> For the instructions for version 3.x of the library, see [Backendless 3.x Getting Started Guide](https://backendless.com/mobile-developers/quick-start-guide-for-ios/ "Backendless 3.x Getting Started Guide")

 ## GETTING STARTED WITH BACKENDLESS
 The simplest way to get started with Backendless is by using a Project Template for iOS: